zynayumi/libzynayumi/README.md

 ## LV2 Support

 LV2 is not supported yet.
-Meawhile if your host does not support DSSI, such as [Ardour](https://ardour.org/), you can use [NASPRO](http://naspro.sourceforge.net/plugins.html#naspro-bridges) which will expose Zynayumi as if it were an LV2 plugin.
+Meanwhile if your host does not support DSSI, such as [Ardour](https://ardour.org/), you can use [NASPRO](http://naspro.sourceforge.net/plugins.html#naspro-bridges) which will expose Zynayumi as if it were an LV2 plugin.
 Try it, it works like a charm!